briansinllaves/The-0xBrianSec-Library/Test/OS Help/Powershell/Miscellaneous_Operations/CredentialChking withSQLInstances.md

 }

-# Filter instances for 'aur' in the ne
+# Filter instances for 'bri' in the ne

-$aurInstances = $instances | Where-Object { $_ -match 'aur' }
+$briInstances = $instances | Where-Object { $_ -match 'bri' }

-Write-Host "Filtered instances for 'aur' in the ne."
+Write-Host "Filtered instances for 'bri' in the ne."

-# Check if aurInstances variable is null or empty
+# Check if briInstances variable is null or empty

-if ([string]::IsNullOrEmpty($aurInstances)) {
+if ([string]::IsNullOrEmpty($briInstances)) {

-    Write-Host "Error: No instances containing 'aur' in the ne found."
+    Write-Host "Error: No instances containing 'bri' in the ne found."

     exit